firebase/genkit/docs-go/rag.md

 genkit.DefineFlow(
 	"indexMenu",
 	func(ctx context.Context, path string) (any, error) {
-		// Extract plain text from the PDF. pdfText, err := genkit.Run(ctx, "extract", func() (string, error) {
+		// Extract plain text from the PDF.
+Wrap the logic in Tun so it
+		// appears as a step in your traces. pdfText, err := genkit.Run(ctx, "extract", func() (string, error) {
-			return readPdf(path)
+			return readPDF(path)
 		})
 		if err != nil {
 			return nil, err
 		}

 		// Split the text into chunks.
+Wrap the logic in Tun so it
-		docs, err := genkit.Run(ctx, "chunk", func() ([]*ai.Document, error) {
+		// appears as a step in your traces. docs, err := genkit.Run(ctx, "chunk", func() ([]*ai.Document, error) {
 			chunks, err := splitter.SplitText(pdfText)
 			if err != nil {